Valentin-42/Valentin-42.github.io/_posts/2023-05-10-WifiWanderer.md

 ---
 # Context

-Realized as a final 3 weeks project for : CS 7630 Autonomous robotics @ GaTech Europe.
+Completed as a final 3 weeks project for : CS 7630 Autonomous robotics @ GaTech Europe.

 # Scenario